jonshiach/graphics-notes/_pages/03_textures.md

 }
 ```

 Here we have defined the two `sampler2D` uniforms `texture1` and `texture2`, these need to be the same as what we called them in the `glGetUniformLocation()` functions.
 We then use the `mix()` function to combine the two textures so that 30% of the fragment colour is from the first texture (the crate) and the remaining 70% is from the second texture (Mario).
-Compile and run the program and you should see the image shown in {numref}`two-textures-figure`.
+Compile and run the program, and you should see the image shown in {numref}`two-textures-figure`.

 ```{figure} ../_images/03_two_textures.png
 :width: 500